Who should be included in audiometric tests at work?

 Now here is something nobody in enforcement or health and safety advice industries likes to talk about, but what about people who drive for work?
 That could be truck or van drivers, but also managers, sales reps, service engineers, indeed just about anyone who does any kind of regular journey for work which is not simply to and from their main place of work (as that one doesn't count as work).

-I placed a noise meter on the passenger seatbelt of my car for an hour driving down the M6, with the stereo on quietly enough to be heard but not booming away.
+I placed a noise meter on the passenger seat belt of my car for an hour driving down the M6, with the stereo on quietly enough to be heard but not booming away.
 Besides, it was Radio 4 and one does not make radio 4 boom as that would be most unseemly.
 After the hour I checked the result and it was around 87 dB(A), so exceeding the upper limit.
 That was artificially low as the stereo is normally on louder than that, or the window open, or any one of a few things which can make the noise higher.
-And it was in a Jaguar XF, so a naturally very quiet and well insulated car, certainly one which is much quieter than my previous cars.
+This was also in a naturally quiet and well insulated car, certainly one which is much quieter than my previous cars.
 I could easily get the levels to around 91 dB(A) without trying and at that level the driver has about two hours before they exceed their limits and run the risk of hearing damage.

-I have asked the HSE three times now for information on how they manage this risk for their people but both times they've not answered me.
+I have asked the HSE three times now for information on how they manage this risk for their people but every time they've not answered me.

-Clearly hearing protection while driving is nonsense, but what it does mean is that I would recommend an audiometry screening programme includes anyone who may drive regularly for work, even if that noise has not been measured.
-So include your HGV or van drivers, delivery drivers, any sales reps, managers, engineers, etc. That way at least you have the fall-back position that their hearing is being checked and, hopefully, confirming no ongoing deterioration.
+Clearly, wearing hearing protection while driving is nonsense, but what it does mean is that I would recommend that an audiometric screening programme includes anyone who may drive regularly for work, even if that noise has not been measured.
+So include your regular HGV or van drivers, delivery drivers, etc. and any sales reps, managers, engineers, etc. who may also regularly drive for work.
+That way at least you have the fall-back position that their hearing is being checked and, hopefully, confirming no ongoing deterioration.